 Dr Helen Birkett

-I am a Lecturer in Medieval History with expertise in twelfth-century Britain and Ireland, intellectual and religious culture, medieval monasticism, hagiography, and communication.
+I completed my doctorate under the supervision of Profs Jocelyn Wogan-Browne and Christopher Norton at the University of York in 2009 and have since held postdoctoral fellowships at the Pontifical Institute of Mediaeval Studies, Toronto, and the Institute for Advanced Studies in the Humanities, Edinburgh.
 I joined Exeter's history department in 2011.
-My main research interests concern monastic literary culture and the construction of texts and narratives in the central Middle Ages.
-I completed my doctorate under the supervision of Profs Jocelyn Wogan-Browne and Christopher Norton at the University of York in 2009 and have since held postdoctoral fellowships at the Pontifical Institute of Mediaeval Studies, Toronto, and the Institute for Advanced Studies in the Humanities, Edinburgh.
 I have published a monograph, The Saints’ Lives of Jocelin of Furness: Hagiography, Patronage and Ecclesiastical Politics, as well as several articles.
-I am currently working on two projects: the first investigates the transmission of visionary narratives by the Cistercians of Britain and Ireland c.1200; the second explores the concept of news in the Middle Ages.
+I am currently working on two projects: the first explores the concept of news in the Middle Ages; the second investigates how the communication networks of the Cistercian Order functioned in practice.

-My general field of research concerns religious history in the central Middle Ages, with wider interests in medieval intellectual and cultural history, the interaction of orality and literacy, and the historical contextualisation of narrative texts.
+My general field of research concerns religious history in the central Middle Ages, with wider interests in medieval intellectual and cultural history, the interaction of orality and literacy, and communication.
+I have particular expertise in the study of hagiography.
 My book, The Saints' Lives of Jocelin of Furness, examined the four hagiographical texts written by the Cistercian writer Jocelin of Furness (fl.
 1175x1214) for various patrons in Britain and Ireland.
 My research combined detailed analyses of the composition of Jocelin’s texts with study of their patronage, audience and contemporary contexts.
 As well as highlighting the work of a significant, but little known, twelfth-century hagiographer, my work provided new insights into the religious and political concerns of ecclesiastical and monastic communities in England, Scotland and Ireland c.1200.

-- Medieval religious, intellectual and cultural history c.1000-1300, particularly in the British Isles
+- Religious, intellectual, and cultural history c.1000-1300, particularly in the British Isles

-- The interaction of orality and literacy, and the creation of documents
+- The interaction of orality and literacy, and the creation of medieval texts

 - The historical contextualisation of narrative texts, especially hagiography

-If you are interested in working with me, please send an e-mail outlining your proposed project along with a CV and a sample of your work.
+If you would like to work with me, then please send an e-mail outlining your proposed project along with a CV and a sample of your recent work.

 I teach on a number of undergraduate and postgraduate modules, but the following are most closely related to my research interests: